Tw1

 is sometimes given as 127), although basically it remained interchangeable

 with that of P8.
-Steam dome was also added later.
-In all, modifications
+Additional steam dome and second sand dome were also added

 1924, 2580 examples were built for KPEV